House resolution proposed against minor league contraction - WHIZ News

 MLB wants to cut short-season leagues and reduce the number of farm teams each big league club affiliates with.
 It has proposed replacing the eliminated minor league teams with a not yet defined Dream League, somewhat similar to collegiate summer leagues.

 The resolution was introduced by Reps.
-Lori Trahan, D-Mass.; David McKinley, R-W. Va.; Max Rose, D-N.Y.; and Mike Simpson, R-N.Y.
+Lori Trahan, D-Mass.; David McKinley, R-W. Va.; Max Rose, D-N.Y.; and Mike Simpson, R- Idaho.

 “Minor League Baseball teams have had a major impact on small communities.
 These teams provide an enormous cultural and economic benefit to the communities they call home,” McKinley said in a statement.
 “Doing away with 42 teams is not a reasonable solution.”